March 21st, 2019 • Procurement Process • purchase order

 A solution like KiSSFLOW can help you eliminate the need for self purchase orders.
 The main myth surrounding these is that self POs can be executed faster.
 Consider this–with relevant and timely notifications, mobile access, cloud computing, and quick approval routing, a solution like KiSSFLOW eliminates the very need for a self PO-based system.

 Not convinced yet?
-Skip the self PO route, and try KiSSFLOW–it’s free to try, no strings attached.
+Skip the self PO route, and take a look at KiSSFLOW.